A GLOBAL SHIFT:

 GLOBAL AND NATIONAL TAX POLICIES EVOLVE – CREATING M&A CHALLENGES AND OPPORTUNITIES FOR CORPORATE GROUPS

-Global and national tax policies will evolve in light of continuing populist sentiment against perceived tax avoidance and the new Trump administration.
+Global and national tax policies will evolve in light of continuing populist sentiment against perceived tax avoidance and the Trump administration.
 The impact of BEPS and the evolution of US tax policy will be crucial for M&A

 - •BEPS is likely to reduce the tax benefit of debt financing, create heightened tax risk for acquisitions of legacy structures, and mean that many standard financing and acquisitions structures will need to be reconsidered from a tax perspective.

 - •US tax reform: Proposals put forward by President Trump and the Republican Party include the revamp of US federal corporate tax.
 If enacted, consequences would include a cut in corporate income tax and a one-off 'deemed repatriation' requiring US corporations' non-US profits to be brought back and taxed at 10% (as opposed to the current 35% rate).
 If implemented this could result in a huge inflow of cash into the US.
+There is a renewed push for a tax reform package to be considered in the fall of 2017.

 2017 – LOOKING AHEAD